 The afternoon turned into the evening.
 People moved here and there.
 Qianfan was still barbequing while Michelle offered drinks and snacks, occasionally removing dirty paper plates and cups from view.
 I was still sitting on a patio chair on the deck in close proximity to Asher.
 I was intrigued, like watching a National Geographic film.

 Like a Bombay Maharaja, Asher didn’t move from his seat while others vied to sit closer and be a part of the conversation.
 Asher was the most exciting man in the world.
-At minimum, the most interesting person at the house warming.
+At a minimum, the most interesting person at the house warming.

 Something just irked me about Asher.
 At first, I chalked it up to Ego.
 I continued to tell myself: “Don’t you behave this way sometimes?
 This guy is having a great time being himself.
 And people love him for it.
 Calm the fuck down, Jordan.”